The Replicator Dynamic, Chain Components and the Response Graph: Bounding the Sink Chain Components using Connected Components

 A number of special properties are known for potential~\citep{monderer1996potential} and zero-sum~\citep{von2007theory} games.
 The current understanding of the chain components of such games comes from~\cite{piliouras2014optimization,papadimitriou2016nash,papadimitriou2018nash,mertikopoulos2018cycles} where it is proved that the chain components of a weighted potential game are its pure Nash equilibria, and when a two-player zero-sum game has an interior equilibrium, all profiles are chain recurrent.
 We generalise the former result in Theorem~\ref{sinks in preference potential} as a straightforward consequence of Corollary~\ref{sink subgames}.

 The case of two-player zero-sum games is more intriguing.
-This is because all two-player zero-sum games with interior equilibria that we know of have \emph{strongly connected response graphs}.
+All two-player zero-sum games with interior equilibria that we know of have \emph{strongly connected response graphs}.
 That is, in all known cases, this result is subsumed by Corollary~\ref{corol: strong connectedness}.
-Indeed, if Conjecture~\ref{sink ccs = content sink eq} is true, then this would become a theorem: any two-player zero-sum game with an interior equilibrium would have a strongly connected response graph\footnote{Any two-player game that is a counterexample to this statement must be at least $3\times 4$.}.
-Corollary~\ref{corol: strong connectedness} is much broader; a great number of games are strongly connected but not two-player zero-sum with an interior equilibrium.
-Focusing on two-player games, we find that the response graphs of all $2\times n$ zero-sum games are strongly connected.
+Indeed, if Conjecture~\ref{sink ccs = content sink eq} is true, then this would become a theorem: any two-player zero-sum game with an interior equilibrium would have a strongly connected response graph .
+Corollary~\ref{corol: strong connectedness} is much broader.
+Many games are strongly connected but not two-player zero-sum with an interior equilibrium.
+Focusing on two-player games, we find that the response graphs of all $2\times n$ zero-sum games are strongly connected (Lemma~\ref{2xn connected}).
 On $3\times 3$ strict games, there are only two response graphs of zero-sum games which are \emph{not} strongly connected~\citep{biggar2022twoplayer}.
 These are the Inner and Outer Diamond graphs~\citep{biggar2022twoplayer}, depicted in Figure~\ref{fig: inner and outer diamond}.
 No zero-sum game with either of these response graphs ever has an interior equilibrium (Lemma~\ref{lem: diamond games}).

 Following~\cite{biggar2022twoplayer}, we call a game \emph{preference-zero-sum} if its response graph is isomorphic to that of a two-player zero-sum game.
 We call it \emph{preference-potential} if its response graph is isomorphic to that of a potential game.
 This equivalence relation is quite broad.
 In particular, any weighted potential game is preference-potential, but not vice versa.